Shelter Step Four

 Shelters and nonprofits that seek to offer long-term assistance may face different challenges.
 These facilities are more likely to encounter families who may have significantly more possessions.
 Children can be particularly challenging.
-We know that bed bugs and pests will sometimes find their way into any building.
+We know that bed bugs will sometimes find their way into any building.
 However, providing hygienic conditions for families with children is critical.
-Vigilance may be required to keep pest introduction to a minimum within this environment.
+Vigilance may be required to keep bed bugs introduction to a minimum within this environment.

-Additionally, since you are hoping to help residents transfer from this kind of facility into traditional housing, minimizing pest infestation issues is critical.
-You do not want bed bugs and other pests to spread to other single occupancy dwellings in your facility.
+Additionally, since you are hoping to help residents transfer from this kind of facility into traditional housing, minimizing bed bug infestation issues is critical.
+You do not want bed bugs to spread to other single occupancy dwellings in your facility.
 You also do not want clients to unknowingly take bed bugs with them as they transition into traditional housing.

-Nonprofits offering longer-term housing services face most of the challenges associated with eliminating pests from single-family or apartment homes.
-Single occupancy dwellings can be more difficult to inspect for pests like bed bugs.
+Nonprofits offering longer-term housing services face most of the challenges associated with eliminating bed bugs from single-family or apartment homes.
+Single occupancy dwellings can be more difficult to inspect for bed bugs.
 However, nonprofits specializing in this kind of housing will normally have fewer residents moving in or out of their facility on any given day.
-There are several steps your staff can take to reduce the introduction of pests in this kind of environment.
+There are several steps your staff can take to reduce the introduction of bed bugs in this kind of environment.

 This is a situation where it may make sense to partner with your chosen pest control company to provide inspections on a predetermined schedule.
 While you can still use tools such as climbup traps under bed legs to detect the presence of pests such as bed bugs, the location, and distribution of bed bugs can depend on the habits of individual residents.
 For example, if one of your residents regularly naps on a chair or couch within the unit, bed bugs could be concentrated on this piece of furniture.
 If you only have interceptor monitors below the legs of the bed, you could easily miss bed bugs on another piece of furniture.

 Depending on the construction of your building, your pest controller may also recommend other preventative measures.
 For instance, “dusting” wall voids with diatomaceous earth or silica-based desiccant products are common interventions in many multi-family housing structures.
 Some pest professionals may also utilize other kinds of glue traps or monitors, and some may utilize bed bug sniffing dogs.
-However, no method of detection is perfect or 100% reliable.
+However, no method of detection is perfect.

 Our point is not that one situation is easier or harder than another.
-We want to stress that any facility can improve their situation by treating belongings proactively, training staff to identify bed bugs and other pests, and implementing basic IPM procedures at each room and bed.
+We want to stress that any facility can improve their situation by treating belongings proactively, training staff to identify bed bugs, and implementing basic IPM procedures at each room and bed.
 Adapting these recommendations to fit the exact challenges of your facility, services, and client population will require planning.
 Educating your staff will take some time.
 Finally, some of the products outlined in this guide will require an upfront investment by your facility.
-However, by adopting these steps, our customers have reported a 50% to 80% decrease in pest activity.
+However, by adopting these steps, our customers have reported a 50% to 80% decrease in bed bug activity.